Three cases considering gender-critical beliefs have established two important points for employers.

 On 24 September 2020, the Government’s response was debated in the House of Commons.

-Crispin Blunt (Conservative) spoke of the “crushing disappointment of trans people,” and Marsha De Cordova, Shadow Secretary of State for Women and Equalities, expressed disappointment that the Government had “let trans people down.”
+Crispin Blunt (Conservative) spoke of the “crushing disappointment of trans people,” and Marsha De Cordova, then-Shadow Secretary of State for Women and Equalities, expressed disappointment that the Government had “let trans people down.”

-Elizabeth Truss reiterated the Government’s view that the settlement reached “balances and upholds the rights of transgender people and of women” and “protects access to single-sex spaces”.
+Elizabeth Truss reiterated the Government’s view that “the settlement we have reached balances and upholds the rights of transgender people and of women” and “protects access to single-sex spaces”.

 Women and Equalities Committee inquiry

-On 28 October 2020, the House of Commons Women and Equalities Committee launched an inquiry entitled Reform of the Gender Recognition Act.
-The Committee will examine the Government’s proposals and also wider issues concerning transgender equality and current legislation.
+On 28 October 2020, the House of Commons Women and Equalities Committee launched an inquiry, Reform of the Gender Recognition Act.
+The Committee published its report on 21 December 2021.

-An online petition calling for the GRA to be reformed to allow transgender people to self‑identify without the need for a medical diagnosis, to streamline the administrative process, and to allow non-binary identities to be legally recognised, has attracted over 100,000 signatures.
-The Petitions Committee has agreed it will be scheduled for debate, although a date has not been set.
+An online petition, which closed in January 2021, called for the GRA to be reformed to allow transgender people to self‑identify their gender without a medical diagnosis, to streamline the administrative process, and to allow non-binary identities to be legally recognised.
+The petition attracted over 100,000 signatures.

 The GRA extends across the UK.
-However, gender recognition is a devolved matter, meaning that legislation in this area is within the competence of the Scottish Parliament.
+However, gender recognition is a devolved matter, meaning legislation in this area may be made by the Scottish Parliament.

-The Scottish Government has since consulted on a draft Gender Recognition Reform (Scotland) Bill.
-This consultation ran from 17 December 2019 to 17 March 2020.
-It proposes (among other things):
+The Scottish Government subsequently consulted on a draft Gender Recognition Reform (Scotland) Bill.
+This ran from 17 December 2019 to 17 March 2020.
+It proposed: